-Pensions and ISAs are both tax-efficient ways to save money for the future.
+Pensions are a tax-efficient way to save money for the future.
 Read on to find out why and what this could mean for your money.

 Investing in a pension plan gives you the following tax advantages:

-You can also download a factsheet about how pension tax relief and limits work here:
+You can also download a factsheet about how pension tax relief and limits work.

 Inheritance tax may be due on your restate when you pass away.
 We've provided a link below to the Government's site where you can find out more about this.